rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-elixir.md

 messages aren't lost: we need to mark both the queue and messages as durable.

-First, we need to make sure that RabbitMQ will never lose our queue.
+First, we need to make sure that the queue will survive a RabbitMQ node.
 In order to do so, we need to declare it as _durable_:

 <pre class="lang-elixir">
 AMQP.Queue.declare(channel, "hello", durable: true)